At Birds Eye, we know our products are loved which is why it is important that we produce them with respect for our resources.

-Increasing recyclability is very much at the forefront of our agenda.
+Increasing recyclability is very much at the forefront of our packaging agenda.
 That’s why we’re researching new materials and prioritising materials from renewable sources, primarily paper.
-We also encourage all of our consumers to recycle the packaging after they have enjoyed the food on the inside.
+We also encourage all our consumers to recycle the packaging after they have enjoyed the food on the inside.

 We have signed the UK Plastics Pact to work towards 70% of all plastic packaging being effectively recycled or composted by 2025, while continuing to eliminate problematic or unnecessary single-use packaging through redesign, innovation, or alternative delivery methods.

 We have changed our focus to how we could amend a product’s recipe to reduce the packaging.
 By making this change we have removed the Aluminium tray entirely and reduced the box size.
 This has removed 35 tonnes of packaging per annum.